UPDATED MAY 2021

 I recommend getting the day pass for $16 and spending the day at the facility.
 Austin Bouldering Project has rock climbing, yoga classes, a gym, food options, and an area to work upstairs.

 It’s on my bucket list to skydive (even though it terrifies me) so I’ll opt for indoor skydiving for now.
-Skydive at iFly’s high-tech indoor attraction boasts a vertical-wind-tunnel-powered skydiving simulation.
+Skydive at iFly’s high-tech indoor attraction located in North Austin boasts a vertical-wind-tunnel-powered skydiving simulation.
 That’s me in the photo above!

 21,000-square-foot venue with a craft-beverage bar, a gastropub diner featuring high-end comfort food, private-party facilities and a one-of-a-kind Old School entertainment space offering pool, pingpong, shuffleboard, darts, vintage arcade games, board games and a private karaoke room.